BAJAJ FINSERV DIRECT LIMITED

 Who a Nominee is in a Demat Account

 A nominee is an individual appointed by the account holder to receive the securities held in the Demat account upon the account holder’s death.
-The nominee acts as a custodian of the securities and facilitates their transfer without the need for legal heirs to undergo lengthy succession procedures.
+The nominee acts as a custodian of the securities until they are transferred to the legal heirs as per applicable succession laws.

 Importance of Adding a Nominee in a Demat Account